GaneshManickam/Color-Catalog/README.md

 - **View Color Details**:
   - Tap on any color tile to view its details, including Hex, RGB, and code snippets for various platforms.

-- **Export Catalog**:
+- **Export Vault**:
-  - Tap the share icon in the app bar to export your color catalog as a CSV or PDF file.
+  - Tap the share icon in the app bar to export your color Vault as a CSV or PDF file.

 ### Image Preview Screen

-- After selecting or capturing an image, you can choose which extracted colors to save to your catalog.
+- After selecting or capturing an image, you can choose which extracted colors to save to your Vault.

 ### Color Detail Screen

 - Displays detailed information about a selected color.
-- Provides options to copy color codes to the clipboard or add/delete the color from the catalog.
+- Provides options to copy color codes to the clipboard or add/delete the color from the Vault.

 ---